Media censorship in Singapore: Television

 Part 13.4 of the Code states that "All Chinese programmes, except operas or other programmes specifically approved by the Authority, must be generally in Mandarin."
 Dialects in dialogues and songs may be allowed provided the context justifies usage and is sparingly used.
 More leeway of dialects is given for Pay TV channels.
+Collaborations between Mediacorp and the Ministry of Communications and Information for conveying government policies such as Eat Already? and Happy Can Already! featured dialects to explain the policies to older Chinese Singaporeans.

-In February 2008, the Academy Awards acceptance speech for the short documentary Freeheld was censored by Mediacorp in the rebroadcast of the program due to the filmmakers' mention of equal rights for same-sex couples as it violated the Free-to-air TV Programme Code.
+Radio

-Another aspect is the dialects ban which is currently in practice for free-to-air radio and television, which is also criticized in the Speak Mandarin Campaign, Languages of Singapore.
+Similar to television, dialects in dialogues and songs may be allowed provided the context justifies usage and is sparingly used.
+Mediacorp's radio station, Capital 958, broadcast daily morning news bulletins in dialects such as Cantonese, Hokkien, Teochew, Hainanese, Foochow and Hakka.

 Freedom of press

-As of 2022, Singapore is rated at 139 of 180 on the Press Freedom Index and labeled as "partly free" on the Freedom of the Press report.
+As of 2022 Singapore is rated at 139 of 180 on the Press Freedom Index and labeled as "partly free" on the Freedom of the Press report.
 MediaCorp, owned by state investment arm Temasek Holdings, with 7 television channels and 14 radio channels, is by far the largest media provider and the only television broadcaster.
 SPH Media Trust has a monopoly over the print media.
-This, combined with the Media Development Authority's ability to regulate all media, led the press to adapt a non-adversarial approach to reporting instead of facing defamation lawsuits.
+This, combined with the Infocomm Media Development Authority's ability to regulate all media, led the press to adapt a non-adversarial approach to reporting instead of facing defamation lawsuits.

 Overseas media has faced warnings, defamation suits, and contempt of court proceedings filed by Singaporean officials in the local courts, including the International Herald Tribune, Economist, Financial Times, The Wall Street Journal, Bloomberg and the Far Eastern Economic Review.
 Journalists and human rights groups have commented that the apologies were made to preserve the distribution system and editorial access of their media in the Singaporean market.

 In 2014, a new regulatory framework for online news websites came into effect.
 Online content providers must apply for a licence if they: